SyncLipMAE: Contrastive Masked Pretraining for Audio-Visual Talking-Face Representation: Experiments

 \textit{Results.} ~\tabref{tab:sync_hallo3} and ~\tabref{tab:sync_vfhq} summarise results on Hallo3 and VFHQ.
 Across both datasets, \name consistently improves temporal alignment (higher $\mathrm{Acc}_{\pm K}$, lower \emph{Offset}) and cross-modal retrieval (higher R-precision@k).
 Notably, these gains are achieved with single-frame visual conditioning ($n{=}1$), whereas baselines rely on wider temporal windows ($n{=}5$ or $16$), indicating stronger per-frame audio–visual correspondence and reduced dependence on temporal aggregation.

-\paragraph{Facial understanding (emotion \& actions).} We evaluate on \textbf{CelebV-HQ}~\cite{celebvhq} using the \textit{emotion} and \textit{action} attribute sets, reporting video-level Accuracy and AUC (higher is better).
-Emotion is treated as a \textit{single-label}, 8-way classification task, whereas action is a \textit{multi-label} problem over 35 categories (one-vs-rest scoring aggregated at the video level).
-To match common practice, clip-based baselines (e.g., VideoMAE/MARLIN) adopt the \(a{\times}b\) protocol—uniformly sample \(a\) clips of \(b\) frames and average their predictions following ~\cite{videomae}; frame-averaging models use \(n\) uniformly sampled frames and average per-frame predictions~\cite{scsampler}.
-All methods use a single linear classifier on frozen features.
-Let \(\{\mathbf{x}_i\}_{i=1}^{m}\) be the sampled clips (or frames), \(f(\cdot)\) the frozen encoder, and \(W\) the linear head; the video-level logits are
+\paragraph{Facial understanding (emotion \& actions).} We evaluate on \textbf{CelebV-HQ}~\citep{celebvhq} using the \textit{emotion} and \textit{action} attribute sets, reporting video-level Accuracy and AUC.
+All classifiers are trained on the CelebV-HQ training split and evaluated on the test split.
+Emotion is an 8-way single-label task, whereas action is multi-label over 35 categories (one-vs-rest at the video level).
+Following common practice~\citep{videomae,scsampler}, clip-based baselines (e.g., VideoMAE/MARLIN) use an \(a{\times}b\) protocol—uniformly sampling \(a\) clips of \(b\) frames and averaging clip predictions; frame-averaging models sample \(n\) frames and average per-frame predictions.
+All methods attach a single linear classifier to frozen features: given sampled clips or frames \(\{\mathbf{x}_i\}_{i=1}^{m}\), encoder \(f\), and head \(W\),

-with Accuracy/AUC computed from \(\hat{y}(V)\) at the video level.
+with video-level predictions and Accuracy/AUC computed from \(\bar{\ell}(V)\).

-\textit{Results.} \tabref{tab:celebvhq_emotion_action} summarises CelebV-HQ emotion and action.
+\textit{Results.} \tabref{tab:celebvhq_emotion_action} summarizes CelebV-HQ emotion and action.
 On emotion, \name clearly surpasses the best baseline with 16 frames and improves further at 80 frames, indicating benefits from longer temporal context.
 On action—where baselines are already strong—\name provides consistent but modest gains, with a slight boost when using 80 frames.
 Overall, \name delivers substantial improvements on emotion and steady gains on action.

-\paragraph{Visual Speech Recognition (VSR)} We evaluate \name\ on HDTF, VFHQ, and Hallo3, predicting text from silent videos.
-Following standard practice, accuracy is measured by Word Error Rate (WER), computed from word-level substitutions (\(S\)), deletions (\(D\)), and insertions (\(I\)) against the reference of length \(N\):
+\paragraph{Visual Speech Recognition (VSR)} We evaluate \name\ on HDTF, VFHQ, and Hallo3 for visual-only VSR.
+A single VSR head is trained jointly on the training splits of all three datasets, using speech transcripts obtained by running the Whisper Turbo model~\citep{whisper} on the original audio, and evaluated on the corresponding test splits after filtering out non-English utterances.
+Following standard practice, we report Word Error Rate (WER), computed from word-level substitutions (\(S\)), deletions (\(D\)), and insertions (\(I\)) against a reference of length \(N\):